bersekee/NotSoBrutalCompany/README.md

 # Not So Brutal Company
 A hardcore mod for lethal company for me and my friends.

+Feel free to add comments/suggestions here: https://github.com/bersekee/NotSoBrutalCompany/discussions

 # V1.2.3
-- Increased the maximum number of enemies during specific events.
-Ex: More spiders during arachnophobia event. :)
+- Increased the maximum number of enemies during specific events Ex: More spiders during arachnophobia event.
+I will monitor the changes and try to balance it.
 - Added a new event.

 # V1.2.2